ChrisJP-Embedded/midiSequencerInputUnit/midiSequencerInputUnit/Hardware/README.md

 The sequencer grid is made up of a 6x8 switch matrix (using generic CherryMX style keyboard switches).

 The inputs of each COLUMN of switches are connected to a common driving line.
-The outputs of ROW are connected to a common row scan/input line (via signal diode).
+The outputs of ROW are connected to a common row scan/input line (each via signal diode).
 The MCU clock a decade counter which drives the columns sequentially.
 Each row output passes through a schmitt trigger to the MCU for reading.

 An I2C bus is used to control four TI LP5862 RGB LED drivers, which provide one RGB LED per switch.